xabikos/xabikos.github.io/_posts/2015-02-14-open-a-default-express-node.js-application-from-visual-studio-2013.md

 #### Open the Express application from Visual Studio

-Now is the most interesting part where we can open this application from visual studio and make a small change.
+Now is the most interesting part where we can open this application from visual studio further change it.
 After giving a name in the window that is shown in the picture above we press next and we are presented with a window like the one following where we should choose the folder that contains the application's code.

 <div class="row">
    <div class="col-sm-6 col-sm-offset-3 col-md-4 col-md-offset-4">